We wanted to make it very easy to understand. This London city guide includes the best areas for first-time visitors, families and couples.

-London is almost always a noisy city – whether its traffic or party-goers there’s always a bit of background noise – however there are areas of the London that suit a family stay.
+London is almost always a noisy city – whether its traffic or party-goers there’s always a bit of background noise – however, there are areas of London that suit a family stay.

 Therefore, the answer to where to stay in London for families is primarily West London.